szgula/UofG_DSP/Project_2_FIR/readme.md

 ### Ex 3

-According to Szymon's university number, we have selected the following data file: ```ECG_msc_matric_3.dat ```.
+According to Szymon's university number, we selected the following data file: ```ECG_msc_matric_3.dat ```.

-To remove the DC and 50Hz noise we designed the FIR factory that extends ```FIRFilter``` class and calculates the FIR filter coefficients.
+To remove the DC and 50Hz noise, we designed the FIR factory that extends ```FIRFilter``` class and calculates the FIR filter coefficients.
-The ```FIRFilterFactory```, except number of tabs in filer, it takes the frequency range to remove, and window type.
+The ```FIRFilterFactory```, except the number of taps in the filter, takes the frequency range to remove and window type.

     class FIRFilterFactory(FIRFilter):
         def __init__(self, num_taps: int, norm_freq_list: list, pass_zero: bool, window_type: 'str' = 'triangle') -> None: